BWindey/c3vm/README.md

     currently enabled compiler under an alias (probably git/snapshots/<alias>/) that allows you to quickly snapshot the version, update and compare behaviour.

-- Some kind of alias to create like 'c3c_debug' or whatever as available executable.
-Not trivial as the script needs to know which aliasses are from c3vm.
-Might not be implemented ever.

-- A bash completion script for this bash script.
-Because the greatest ally for your commandline adventures is good old `<tab><tab>`.

 ## For @foxkiana